 FSPA collaborate with NCR to help ‘wake up the world’

-Reprinted with permission of National Catholic Reporter
+Reprinted with permission from National Catholic Reporter

 The Franciscan Sisters of Perpetual Adoration announced on July 31 a gift of $1.5 million to National Catholic Reporter’s endowment earmarked to support and amplify “integral ecological education and journalism reflecting the spirit of Laudato Si'.”
 The gift marks the establishment of the Laudato Si' Fund, which NCR will seek to grow with gifts from other donors.